RiyaBhandari07/RiyaBhandari07/README.md

 I'm expanding my skills through projects in Python, R, SQL, and Machine Learning while exploring how data can be used to solve real-world problems across different industries.

-Currently exploring advanced machine learning, MLOps, cloud deployment, and AI applications in healthcare.
+Currently exploring advanced machine learning, MLOps, cloud deployment, and AI applications.

 ## 🛠️ Tech Stack